balloob/micropython-http-client/README.rst

 MicroPython HTTP Client
 =======================

+## Deprecated.
+Please use the built-in one now that it's available.

 HTTP 1.0 client for MicroPython with a small subset of the API of `Requests for Humans <https://github.com/kennethreitz/requests>`_.
 Please note that it does not verify SSL certificates.

 .. code-block:: python